Paws, Claws, and unfiltered Awws

 • Adults: Switch to a large-breed adult formula to prevent weight gain.

 You can also use slow feeders or puzzle bowls to keep their brains sharp and prevent overeating.
 Golden Retrievers are known for loving food a little too much!
+This helps prevent the early onset of obesity and canine diabetes to improve the life span of golden retriever.

 Grooming and Coat Care

 Golden Retrievers have beautiful, thick double coats, but that beauty comes at a cost.
 Goldens tend to shed a lot.
 And they’re prone to hot spots, matting, and skin infections.
+Even though this doesn’t directly relate to queries like “How long do golden retrievers live for?” or “What is the life span of a golden retriever?” however, it can do wonders in the long term.
+Thus, improving the average age of golden retrievers by years!

 • You have to brush at least twice a week (daily during shedding seasons).